 Handover/Takeover™ Exercises

-Dr. Shipon-Blum is an expert in SM, owns the Selective Mutism Anxiety and Treatment Center in Pennsylvania, and she coined the term, handover/takeover.™ These are exercises to practice appropriate nonverbal socialization and eye contact, but without directly letting the child know that is what is being practiced.
-Handover/takeover™ involves handing items to others and receiving items from others.7 Dr. Shipon-Blum gives an example of having a play-date over and doing a guided cooking project:
+Dr. Shipon-Blum, owner of the Selective Mutism Anxiety and Treatment Center in Pennsylvania, coined the term handover/takeover.™ These are exercises to practice appropriate nonverbal socialization and eye contact, but without directly letting the child know that is what is being practiced.
+Handover/takeover™ involves handing items to others and receiving items from others.9

 The parent of the child with SM can facilitate handover/takeover™ with a baking activity like this at a play-date: “Brayden, please pass Mikey the cinnamon.”
 A few seconds later, “Next is the vanilla.
 Mikey, the vanilla is near you.
 Please pass Brayden the vanilla so he can add it to his bowl.”

-With SM, the goal is first to practice looking toward someone, rather than practicing actual eye contact, but do not say, “Let’s practice looking toward Brayden,” since that will likely increase anxiety in a child with SM.
+With selective mutism, the goal is first to practice looking toward someone, rather than practicing actual eye contact, but do not say, “Let’s practice looking toward Brayden,” since that will likely increase anxiety in a child with SM.
 Rather, prompt the handover/takeover™ exercises, and then looking toward someone will naturally come in time.

 Reproducible Tasks